CluedIn-io/CluedIn.Documentation/docs/020-deployment/azure/080-step-by-step-install.md

         ```powershell
         kubectl get services -n cluedin
         ```
-        If the external IP shows as "pending", give it a moment before trying again, then save the External IP address from the output, you will need it for your DNS configuration.
+        If the external IP shows as "pending", give it a moment before trying again, then save the External IP address from the output.
+You will need it for your DNS configuration.
         ![External IP](../../../assets/images/deployment/step-by-step-install/50-external-ip.png)
 - DNS Routing (If applicable): Through your DNS provider's management system, make your host point to the public IP of the ingress controller for the following routes:
   - `app.<hostname>`, for example: **app.cluedin-dev.companyName.com**